OsvaldoMartini/MFE_Five_Mistakes/README.md

       ?
 CSS: Tailwind
 ```

-## Deployin as an Assets on S3 if is the case
+## Deploying as an Assets on S3 if is the case

 ```
  yarn buid:dev   *As nice files names*